rom-rb/rom-rb.org/source/learn/advanced/combine.html.md

 ---
+title: Advanced
-title: Combining Relation Results
+chapter: Combining Relation Results
-chapter: Advanced Topics
 ---

-# Combining Relation Results

 Ordinarily, Relation is used through Repository, but some applications may use Relation directly.
 This removes the layer of syntactic sugar provided by